Circus Oz: Values

 The founders wanted to create a "contemporary circus" (words used in their show programme "history" as early as 1980), with elements of rock'n'roll, popular theatre and satire.
 The company had an ongoing social justice agenda and was open about supporting humanitarian causes.
-Over the years this has included women's rights, land rights for indigenous Australians and strong feelings about the plight of asylum seekers.
-The company had an ongoing social justice agenda and have generally been open about supporting humanist causes.
 Over the years this has included women's rights, land rights for First Nations Australians and strong opposition to the indefinite detention of asylum seekers.

 Shows

 One of the first "new" or "contemporary" circuses without animals (it predates Cirque du Soleil by several years), Circus Oz made shows with only 12 multi-skilled performers who all performed the entire show, doing "a bit of everything", from acrobatics and clowning to music and aerial work.
 The shows were usually comic and character-driven.
 The cast comprised a diverse mix of body shapes and ages, with an equal number of men and women.
-Their style was generally cheeky, anarchic and subversive, a balance of strong women and graceful men.
+Their style was generally cheeky, anarchic and subversive.

 Circus Oz performed in at least 27 countries across five continents, including four seasons on 42nd Street in New York City, a number of seasons at Queen Elizabeth and Royal Festival Halls in London, a refugee camp in the West Bank, Indigenous communities in the Australian desert and a glass opera house in the Brazilian rainforest.
 Shows were translated and performed in many languages, including Hindi, Catalan and Danish.
 The troupe broke box office records at the Edinburgh Fringe Festival and represented Australia at many international festivals.

-With the exception of its first show, Waiter, There's a Circus in My Soup, Circus Oz did not name their seasons or tours until 2006, with the Laughing at Gravity tour.
-Each subsequent tour was then named until 2017.
+With the exception of Waiter, There's a Circus in My Soup (1979), Circus Oz did not name their seasons or tours until 2006, with the Laughing at Gravity tour.
+Each subsequent tour was then named until 2017 when Artistic Director, Rob Tannion (AD from 2016-2019), developed the company into a multi-show model.